Talking About A Revolution on one Acoustic Guitar

-The chord progression for ‘Talking About A Revolution’ is very simple and has been used thousands of times before and after this release.
+The chord progression for ‘Talking About A Revolution’ is very easy to remember as it only has four chords.

-In the key of G we play the movement of I – IV – VI – V. Translated to the key of G we get these chords:
+In the key of G we play the movement of I – IV – VI – V. Translated to the key of G, with some extensions added, we get these chords:

 ||: G Cadd9 | Em D Dsus4 :||

-In the course, we use both video lessons in combination with TAB to learn it exactly as played but we don’t stop there!
+In the course, we use video lessons, TAB, and loops to learn it exactly as played in the video lesson, but we don’t stop there!

 Using a capo we also create a 2nd guitar part and by doing so not only learn the song, but also from the song.

 Tracy Chapman uses the extensions of add9 and sus4 to spice up the simple progression of G – C – Em – D.

 To create an add9 chord we add the interval 9.
-For a C chord, this is the note D. You find it on string two, fret three.
+For a C chord, this is the note D. There’s a D on string two, fret three.
 Simply add this to your open position C chord and you have extended it to a Cadd9.

 To create a sus4 chord we replace the 3rd of the chord with a 4th.
-For a D chord, this is the note G that replaced a F#.
+For a D chord, this is the note G that replaced the F#.
 You find it on string one, fret three.

-There’s an in-depth lesson available on ‘Talking About A Revolution’ in the beginner course.
-It covers strumming patterns, picking, dynamics and more!
+There are three in-depth lesson available for ‘Talking About A Revolution’ in the step by step course.
+They cover strumming patterns, picking, dynamics, 2nd guitar parts and more!